rtcharity/resources.eahub.org/content/events/social.md

 * **Walk or Hike:** Going for a walk or hike can be ideal for naturally generating smaller two-person conversations, it is cheap, and is good exercise too!
 While many people like walking, some people may be hesitant to come if they don’t know how long, difficult or fast the walk will be, as it is never nice to feel left behind, or feel like you are struggling to keep up.
 Recommendations to reduce this problem:
     * Give a description and, if available, a map of the proposed walk, including the exact meeting location, distance, expected time, and approximate elevation gain if the area is hilly.
 Indicate if you think this is likely to be challenging for people with a low to moderate level of fitness.
     * Have a plan B route in mind for if it looks like the group is travelling much slower than expected.
     * State on your event details that the walk will go at the pace of the slowest person, and enforce this on the walk by having a quiet word with people who are likely to be fast walkers, and suggesting slowing down and stopping.
-Sometimes people can get carried away walking faster while chatting, but if they’ve been told to stop at regular intervals (and at all intersections) and wait until everyone has caught up and has had a break before leaving again then this can be managed
+Sometimes people can get carried away walking faster while chatting, but if they’ve been told to stop at regular intervals (and at all intersections) and wait until everyone has caught up and has had a break before leaving again then this can be managed.
-    * You may wish to bring a first aid kit, and give people a suggested list of items to bring in a backpack (water, raincoat, snacks).
+    * As a facilitator, it is suggested that you bring a first aid kit, and give people a suggested list of items to bring in a backpack (water, raincoat, snacks).
 * **Meditation Events**
 * **Obstacle courses**
 * **Easy rock climbing**
 * **Easy kayaking**
 * **Soccer, frisbee, or some other team game**
 * **Geocaching or Orienteering** (some areas have permanent courses set up and can be used for free)
-* **Board Game, Card Games or Role Playing Game nights** - these can be made EA related by choosing an EA related game such as <a target="_blank" href="https://en.wikipedia.org/wiki/Pandemic_(board_game)">Pandemic</a>.
-Pandemic is a cooperative board game involves 2-4 players (up to 6 with expansion packs) fighting a global pandemic - making it EA related, although we can’t comment on its scientific accuracy.
+* **Board Games, Card Games or Role Playing Game nights** - while a game doesn’t need to be EA related, these can be made EA related by choosing a game such as <a target="_blank" href="https://en.wikipedia.org/wiki/Pandemic_(board_game)https://en.wikipedia.org/wiki/Pandemic_(board_game)">Pandemic</a>.
+Pandemic is a cooperative board game involves 2-4 players (up to 6 with expansion packs) fighting a global pandemic - thus making it EA related, although we can’t comment on its scientific accuracy.
+Other games that are cooperative or resource-oriented may also present interesting discussion topics.while a game doesn’t need to be EA related, these can be made EA related by choosing a game such as Pandemic.
+Pandemic is a cooperative board game involves 2-4 players (up to 6 with expansion packs) fighting a global pandemic - thus making it EA related, although we can’t comment on its scientific accuracy.
+Other games that are cooperative or resource-oriented may also present interesting discussion topics.
 * **Movie nights** - these can be made EA related by choosing an <a href="#movie">EA related movie</a>.
-* **Vegan cooking classes** - this can be as simple as having some group members teaching other group members how to create their favourite dishes.
+* **Vegan cooking classes** - this can be as simple as having some group members teaching other group members how to create their favourite dishes.
 * **Many more ideas are on** <a target="_blank" href="http://www.spencergreenberg.com/2017/03/better-formats-for-group-interaction-going-beyond-lectures-group-discussions-panels-and-mixers/">**Spencer Greenberg’s list of group activity formats.**</a>

 <a name="ea-themed"></a>